whizyrel/docker-install/README.md

 - `--password`: Sudo user password same as in install script above.
 Ex. `--password="$PASSWORD"`
 - `--remove`: Whether to remove the existing Docker libraries Ex. `--remove=true`

+### Compose Install options

+- `--password`: Sudo user password same as in install script above.
+Ex. `--password="$PASSWORD"
+- `--user`: install docker compose for current user or not.
+Ex. `--user=true`

+#### Uninstalling Compose

+The script tries to uninstall compose by first searching through the current user home then through the system wide installation.